aimms/documentation/webui/map-widget.rst

 In the sequel we illustrate how to create, configure, and use such a map widget in the AIMMS WebUI.

-.. important:: We also provide some guidelines and best practices for the map widget usage at the end of this section, please consider them before employing the map widget in your application.
+.. important:: We also provide some guidelines and best practices for the map widget usage at the end of this section, please consider them before employing the map widget within your application.

 Creating a map widget
 +++++++++++++++++++++